ManicJamie/speedruncom-apiv2-docs/README.md

 Note that dates returned from the API are typically UNIX timestamps, whereas date parameters (eg. dateFrom and dateTo) are typically strings (`yyyy-mm-dd`).

+## WARNING: Outdated!

+For automation purposes (and that these docs are inconsistent and bad) I have largely moved documentation to inline in [speedruncompy](https://github.com/ManicJamie/speedruncompy).
+These types are more up-to-date & actively verified through automated testing, so are much more trustworthy.

+_These docs will be updated with full type info when I figure out sphinx-autodoc, but for now you can find everything you need by ctrl-f-ing `endpoints.py`, `datatypes/defs.py` and `responses.py`._

 ## Authentication
 Being preproduction, we can only auth using session authentication with this api - we must call `PutAuthLogin` & save the returned cookie for future calls.
 Note that if you want to use verifier/moderator endpoints, you must go through 2fa to login.
 Certain endpoints require a `csrfToken`; this can be obtained from `GetSession` when logged in.